 Families are sometimes surprised when shortly after taking the ACT, Pre-ACT, PSAT, or SAT exam their student starts to receive emails and marketing material from colleges across the country.
 The two main testing agencies, ACT, Inc. and the College Board, sell access to student information if they say “yes” to opting into their marketing programs.
 Buyers include colleges and certain other non-profit organizations.
-This practice has different names for each: ACT’s is called Educational Opportunity Service and SAT’s is the Student Search™ Service.
+ACT’s is called Educational Opportunity Service.
+SAT has a few different ones: Student Search™ Service, Connections program, and their BigFuture School App.

 Both ACT and the College Board will tell you that students who opt into their services are more likely to attend college.
 They will show you numbers demonstrating that fact.
 However, we are skeptical that the act of opting in by itself creates real student value or truly influences whether a student goes to college.
 A student opting into the service may have simply been more inclined to go to college in the first place.